alyptik/cepl/README.md

 # CEPL - *C Read-Eval-Print Loop*

-**CEPL** is a command-line, interactive C11 Read-Eval-Print Loop, useful for instantaneous prototyping, mathematical calculations, and general algorithm exploration.

-**CEPL** currently supports multiple compilers, readline key-bindings/tab-completion, and incremental undo.
+C11 (ISO/IEC 9899:2011) read–eval–print loop (REPL) currently supporting multiple compilers, readline key-bindings/tab-completion, and incremental undo.

 A list of completions can also be generated on-demand for each `-l` library using `nm` and `perl` by passing the `-p` switch.